nadir-ammisaid/jeelwork-landing-page/README.md

-# 🛠️ Jeel Work Landing Page
+# 🛠️ Jeelwork Landing Page

-Official landing page for **Jeel Work Algeria** – a platform that connects users with skilled local artisans and service providers across all 58 wilayas.
+Official landing page for **Jeelwork Algeria** – a platform that connects users with skilled local jobbers and service providers across all 58 wilayas.

 Built using **Next.js 15** with the **App Router** and **TypeScript**, the project is optimized for:
 - ⚡ SEO and performance (static export, responsive images, lazy loading)